ak8317/news-stop/README.md

 # NEWS STOP

-You one Stop for getting latest headlines from multiple news outlets
+One Stop for getting latest headlines from multiple news outlets

 ## Search Functionality

-You can search for any keyword wot get relevant headlines
+Search for any keyword to get relevant latest articles related to it